 Provisional Unlawful Presence Waiver

 Many undocumented immigrants in the United States are prevented from obtaining

-lawful status in the United States, even if they have an approved family
+lawful resident status, even if they have an approved

-immigration petition, by the infamous “10 year bar.”
-Foreign
+family immigration petition, by the infamous “10 year bar.”
+Foreign nationals face the

-nationals face the 3 year bar or 10 year bar when they travel abroad to obtain an immigrant
+3 year bar or 10 year bar when they travel abroad to obtain an immigrant

-through the provisional unlawful presence waiver process and help you to finally obtain lawful
+through the provisional unlawful presence waiver process and finally obtain

-immigration status.
-Since March 4, 2013, the provisional unlawful presence
+lawful immigration status.
+Since 2013, the provisional unlawful presence

 waiver allows spouses, children (unmarried and under 21), and parents